heidi-holappa/comparison-analyzer/docs/general-information.md

 3. Let us remind ourselves that $t_{e_i, x_j}$ is the total total offset between $e_i$ and arbitrary $x_j$.
 If $t_{e_{i}, x_{j}} > t_{e_{i+1}, x_{j}}$, $e_i$ must be $(\inf, \inf)$.
 Append list and break the inner loop.
 4. If instead $t_{e_{i}, x_{j+1}}  < t_{e_{i}, x_{j}}$, then if $t_{e_{i+1}, x_{j+1}} > t_{e_{i}, x_{j+1}}$, then $x_{j}$ must be $(-\inf, -\inf)$.
 In that case append $(-\inf, -\inf)$ to the list and continue iterating through the inner loop.
 If the latter condition does not apply, append the offset $t_{e_{i}, x_{j}}$ to the list and break the inner loop.
 5. Once aligned exons are iterated through if there are reference exons left, append $(-\inf, -\inf)$ for each remaining reference exon to the list of results
+   - **Save point:** After computation is done the intron\_site\_dict is exported using pickle library.
+In future runs the first sections of second pipeline can be skipped, if a save file exists.
 6. Once all reference exons are iterated over or the inner loop breaks, append result to the list of results and return the results.